Weeds of the Cooks River Valley – draft

 The Mudcrabs currently work on 15 sites along the Cooks River.
 Many of these are bush regeneration sites.
 Regeneration usually involves 3 primary activities for our volunteers.
 Depending on the site these are:

-Landscaping – terracing and major site preparation (contractors)
+Landscaping – terracing and major site preparation (includes habitat/critter piles)

 Planting native species – selection and timing are important

-Weeding – an on-continuous process until site viability is established
+Weeding – an on-going process that encourages site regeneration

 Our experienced botanists and bush regenerators have put together a list of the weeds that we target across our Cooks River sites.
-Being able to identify these and understand how to eliminate/manage them really helps is reestablishing native zones that support and encourage the return of original ecosystems.
+Being able to identify these weeds and understanding how to eliminate/manage them really helps in re-establishing healthy native zones that support and encourage the return of original ecosystems.

-In our weed table we have selected the top 62 weed species and have assigned a “Significance” to each one:
+In our weed table we have selected the top 67 weed species and have assigned a ‘Significance value’ to each one:

-2) means that we consider whether it is worth the effort of removal
+2 – means that we consider whether the infestation warrants the effort of removal

 Turkey RhubarbAcetosa sagittata1